MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-backgroundtasks.md

 ## Remarks

-Extensions of type "windows.backgroundTask" must specify either a StartPage or EntryPoint attribute in the Extension element.
+Extensions of type **windows.backgroundTask** must specify either a StartPage or EntryPoint attribute in the Extension element.
 For more info (and an example) see [Declare background tasks in the application manifest](/windows/uwp/launch-resume/declare-background-tasks-in-the-application-manifest).

 ## Requirements